gizero/scm-course-ff3d/slides.md

 - backup older files
 - work with others on a project simultaneously
 - keep track of authorship
-- deal with big (or even small) change breaking things
+- deal with big (or even small) changes that break things
 - move things from one host to another

 ---